 Over the past decade, inherent imbalances in the global economy, near-zero interest rates, and volatility have made it challenging for macro traders to generate alpha, especially with anything other than short positions for their interest rate strategies.
 Moreover, the global economic data on which the fund managers rely heavily is not standardized and highly anomalous.
 This creates hurdles for global macro managers to design strategies and reap returns.
 It might also generate domino effects, wherein poor portfolio construction and inadequate diversification impact the fund.

 The onus of the global macro fund’s success lies in the fund managers’ expertise and talent.
 Notably, the global macro hedge fund industry continuously evolves due to regulatory changes, shifting international markets, and other external factors.
 Hence, it is a massive challenge for fund managers to fully appreciate all of the variables impacting a fund’s assets.

 If the manager fails to do so, the entire effort could be rendered fruitless.
 The challenge behind successful global macro fund investing is selecting managers who can achieve sustainable alpha while handling portfolio risk management.

 As an investor, learning the economic concepts, the trading strategies, and in-depth analysis supporting macro trades helps clarify why the market does what it does.
 I’ve listed some of my favorites resources below:

 - RealVision: For the latest videos on the happenings in the macro and fund management space, RealVision is the ideal portal.
-You can also access interviews of legendary investors and learn about their philosophies.
+You can also access interviews with legendary investors and learn about their philosophies.
 You can also read exclusive analytical articles on trending market developments and themes.

 - Systematic Investor Podcast: This podcast is a precious resource for learning the systematic global macro investing strategy.
 You can also stay updated on the latest developments in the alternative investment and hedge fund space.